 How can I buy tickets?

-It is recommended to buy tickets online at the official Czech Railways website (you might receive about 3% discount for tickets, and benefit from other special offers available only online).
-It is very easy and quick.
+It is recommended to buy tickets online at the official Czech Railways website (you might receive about a 3% discount for tickets and benefit from other special offers available only online).
+It is straightforward and quick.
 You can pay by card and print your PDF tickets immediately.
-If you wish to book first-class tickets or to travel on a night train, then you should definitely buy the tickets in advance (at least one week before departure).
+If you wish to book first-class tickets or travel on a night train, you should definitely buy the tickets in advance (at least one week before departure).
 But you can buy the tickets at train stations too.
-It is not recommended to buy a paper ticket via any ticket selling agency as you will pay a premium price for paper tickets, which are difficult to cancel or amend.
+It is not recommended to buy a paper ticket via any ticket selling agency.
+You will pay a premium price for paper tickets, which are difficult to cancel or amend.

 Can I apply for a group discount?